Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Under (148.5)

-Missouri's record against the spread this season is 17-15-1, while Princeton's is 16-12-0.
-In terms of hitting the over, games involving the Missouri Tigers are 17-16-0 and the Princeton Tigers are 15-12-1.
-The two teams combine to score 154.8 points per game, 6.3 more points than this matchup's total.
-Missouri is 5-5 against the spread and 7-3 overall in its past 10 contests, while Princeton has gone 8-2 against the spread and 8-2 overall.
+Missouri has compiled a 17-15-1 record against the spread this season, while Princeton is 16-12-0.
+The Missouri Tigers have hit the over in 17 games, while Princeton Tigers games have gone over 15 times.
+The two teams score an average of 154.8 points per game, 6.3 more points than this matchup's total.
+Over the past 10 games, Missouri is 5-5 against the spread and 7-3 overall while Princeton has gone 8-2 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.